 - Maintain a healthy body weight

-When lifestyle changes are not enough to control acid reflux symptoms, over the counter products can be used for infrequent symptoms.
-For more frequent symptoms, prescription medications that reduce secretion of stomach acid are effective.
+When lifestyle changes are not enough to control acid reflux symptoms, over-the-counter products can be used for infrequent symptoms.
+Prescription medications that reduce stomach acid secretion are effective for more frequent symptoms.

 When to see a doctor

 Symptoms of acid reflux can be well controlled.
-If your symptoms are affecting your quality of life, you should contact a doctor and discuss a treatment plan.
+If your symptoms affect your quality of life, you should contact a doctor and discuss a treatment plan.
 Symptoms of complications from chronic heartburn include the following, and an upper endoscopy under sedation should be considered.

 - Severe chest pain